Gate-Aware Online Planning for Two-Player Autonomous Drone Racing

-The optimization object (\ref{eq:whole waypoint object}) mainly focuses on generating time-optimal trajectories for a single quadrotor.
-As the aim of this work is to develop a method of generating time-optimal trajectories for multi-quadrotors to pass through the waypoints, we need to add collision constraints to the optimization problem to ensure that the quadrotors do not collide with each other.
-We find that adding collision-free constraints
+The cost function mentioned above primarily focuses on single-drone flights, which do not account for interactions between two players.
+To address this, we incorporate collision constraints into the optimization problem to ensure that the quadrotors do not collide with each other.
+Rather than treating the other drone's trajectory as a constant during optimization, we address collision avoidance predictively.
+Each quadrotor simultaneously computes future trajectories not only for itself but also for the other quadrotor by solving the Pairwise MPC.
+This allows the future trajectories of both drones to be dynamically optimized, rather than being treated as a static obstacle.

-where $\mathbf{E}$ is the matrix for relieving downwash risk \cite{zhou2021ego}, as hard constraints in the optimization problem as in \cite{10341844} makes it difficult to solve the problem online or even fail to converge.
-Instead of modeling the collision-free constraints as the hard constraints, we put the constraints into the optimization object as soft constraints.
-Furthermore, to make the solving process easier, in our optimization problem, we only consider the collision-free constraints in part of the prediction horizon instead of the whole prediction horizon $N$.
-As shown in Fig. \ref{fig:main_figure}-(b) where the time-optimal trajectories of two mass points collide at time $t_{c,1}$ for the first time and then collide at $t_{c,2}$, in our optimization object, we only evaluate the distance between two quadrotors before the first collision by
+Furthermore, to make the solving process easier, we only consider the collision-free constraints in part of the prediction horizon instead of the whole prediction horizon $N$.
+As shown in Fig. \ref{fig:main_figure}-(b) where the time-optimal trajectories of two point-mass quadrotors collide at time $t_{c,1}$ for the first time and then collide at $t_{c,2}$, in our cost function, we only evaluate the distance between two quadrotors before the first collision by

-where $t_c = t_{c,1}$ is the time of the first collision between the two point mass' trajectories.
+where $\mathbf{E}$ is the matrix for relieving downwash risk \cite{zhou2021ego}, $t_c = t_{c,1}$ is the time of the first collision between the two point-mass' trajectories.
 This term tries to divide two quadrotors' trajectories from $t_0$ to $t_{c}$.
+This cost function maximizes the distance before the first collision, which is a \textit{predictive collision free} fashion and works well in high speed and same direction flights.
 It should be noted that this term can only guarantee that the two quadrotors do not collide before $t_{c}$.
 They still have a chance of collision after $t_{c}$.
-However, due to the high efficiency of the proposed method, the optimization problem can be solved online with high frequency ($50Hz$ in our case).
+However, due to the high efficiency of the proposed method, the optimization problem can be solved online with high frequency ($200$Hz in our case).
 Thus, during the flight, the optimization loop keeps running so that the quadrotors are always guaranteed to fly without collision in the upcoming time horizon.